pebreo/pebreo.github.io/midgame/part3-polyamory.md

 | Michael Jordan | Sports | Juanita Vanoy | 2006 | 2 |
 | Shaquille O'Neal | Sports | Shaunie Henderson | 2011 | 4 |

-My point in showing this table is to show that... todo: discuss w editor

-The casualness with which celebrity breakups are announced, often accompanied by carefully crafted public statements and lucrative endorsement deals, creates a distorted reality.
-Divorce, for most, is a messy, emotionally fraught experience.
+In my view, the casualness with which celebrity breakups are announced means it is accepted as a cultural norm.
+The reality remains.
+For most, divorce is a messy, emotionally fraught experience.
 Financial anxieties, child custody battles, and the social stigma often associated with divorce are realities celebrities seem to conveniently bypass.

 There's a danger in the normalization narrative.
 It can downplay the challenges of divorce, particularly for those who lack the financial resources and social support networks readily available to the Hollywood elite.
 Divorce shouldn't be demonized, but it shouldn't be romanticized either.